Reviews

 Been Verified Stats

-Data breaches and the potential for identity theft are very real threats, as consumers were defrauded out of $8.8 billion in 2022 alone.
+Data breaches and the potential for identity theft are very real threats, as consumers were defrauded out of $8.8 billion in just one year.
 The more information thatโ€™s out on the web, the higher your risk, because identity thieves have fewer data points to fill in when pretending to be you.

-To remove your personal information from data brokers, you must send each one an opt-out request.
+To remove your personal information from data broker websites, you must send each one an opt-out request.
 Thanks to the new California Consumer Privacy Act, these requests now have more teeth in them than they once did, and many data brokers are complying with these requests.

 But sending a removal request to every site that may have your information is cumbersome and time-consuming.
 Plus youโ€™d have to monitor each website to verify that theyโ€™ve actually removed your information and track each to ensure they donโ€™t repopulate your data.
 DeleteMe does all this on your behalf.